What is dry skin?

 - Use proper body cleaning products.
 If possible, cleaning products should be free of detergents and alcohols.
 There is no need to use them every time you take a bath.
 It is better to alternate one bath with soap with another one done only with clean water alone.
 Do not add salt to the bath.

-– Drink often.
-Water intake provides skin hydratation. you should drink at least 2 litters of water every day.
+- Drink often.
+Water intake provides skin hydration. you should drink at least 2 liters of water every day.